Jonas-I/FlashQuiz/README.md

 # FlashQuiz
 ## Lab 2
 ### App Description
 An app that allows a user to test themselves by creating their own flashcard by inputting a question and answer, and saving it to provide the new card screen.
+It allows the user to also input 2 other answer choices, and randomizes the choices for them.
+If a question or answer is not created, then it will present an error message.
+If it has successfully been created, it will present a success message.

 ### App Walk-through
 <img src="https://i.imgur.com/j04MpYD.gif" width=200><br>